jayanta525/openwrt-netgear-r6220-100ins/README.md

 This is a modified ramips build for the netgear R6220-100INS.

-**Factory partition adjusted**, verify WAN interface MAC address with that printed on packaging.
+**Factory partition adjusted to <2da0000>**, verify WAN interface MAC address with that printed on packaging.

 The package selection and configuration was intended for personal/home use and is overall lighter.
 This build includes LuCi interface with some useful luci-applications such as adblock, printer-server, samba, mwan3, sqm, etc.
 **Change branch for base builds.**